brynwoko-ui/cmpn202-operating-systems/docs/week4.md

 ### SSH Access Verification

-Remote administration was verified by successfully connecting to the server via SSH from the Windows workstation using key-based authentication.
-The SSH connection was established using: bash ssh adminuser@<server-ip>
+Remote administration was verified by successfully connecting to the server via SSH from the Windows workstation using key-based authentication

 ![SSH login from Windows PowerShell](images/week4-ssh-login.png)